-3.13.2 The project shall not be mandated by any law, statute or other regulatory framework applying in the host country that was implemented on or before 11 November 2001, or the compliance rate of any such law, statute or other regulatory framework during (part of) the project crediting period shall be below 50 percent.
+3.14.3 The project shall not be mandated by any law, statute or other regulatory framework applying in the host country that was implemented on or before 11 November 2001, or the compliance rate of any such law, statute, or other regulatory framework during (part of) the project crediting period shall be below 50 percent.

-3.14 Quantification of GHG Emission Reductions and Removals
+Quantification of GHG Emission Reductions and Removals 3.15

-GHG emission reductions and removals achieved by projects are the basis of the volume of VCUs that can be issued.
-GHG emissions reductions and removals shall be quantified in accordance with the applied methodology(s).
+GHG emission reductions and removals achieved by projects are the basis for the volume of VCUs that can be issued.
+GHG emissions reductions and removals must be quantified in accordance with the applied methodology(s).

-- 3.14.1 GHG emission and/or removals shall be estimated for each GHG source, sink and/or reservoir relevant for the project (including leakage) and the baseline scenarios. - 3.14.2 The net GHG emission reductions and removals generated by the project shall be quantified. - 3.14.3 Metric tonnes shall be used as the unit of measure and the quantity of each type of GHG shall be converted to tonnes of CO2 equivalent (CO2e). - 3.14.4 All GHG emission reductions shall be converted to CO2e using 100-year global warming potential (GWP) values.
+- 3.15.1 GHG emission and/or removals shall be estimated for each GHG source, sink and/or reservoir relevant for the project (including leakage) and the baseline scenarios. - 3.15.2 The net GHG emission reductions and removals generated by the project shall be quantified. - 3.15.3 Metric tonnes shall be used as the unit of measure and the quantity of each type of GHG shall be converted to tonnes of CO2 equivalent (CO2e). - 3.15.4 All GHG emission reductions and removals shall be converted to CO2e using 100-year global warming potential (GWP) values.

-For GHG emission reductions occurring on or after 1 January 2021, all ex-ante estimates and ex-post calculations shall be converted to CO2e using GWP values from the IPCC FifthAssessment Report (AR5).9 See Table 2 for the GWP values for methane and nitrous oxide established in AR5.10
+For GHG emission reductions and removals occurring on or after 1 January 2021, all ex-ante estimates and ex-post calculations shall be converted to CO2e using GWP values from the IPCC Fifth Assessment Report (AR5).7 See Table 2 for the GWP values for methane and nitrous oxide established in AR5.8

-For GHG emission reductions occurring on or before 31 December 2020, all ex-ante estimates and ex-post calculations may be converted to CO2e using either the GWP values from the IPCC Fourth Assessment Report (AR4) or those from AR5.
+For GHG emission reductions and removals occurring on or before 31 December 2020, all exante estimates and ex-post calculations may be converted to CO2e using either the GWP values from the IPCC Fourth Assessment Report (AR4) or those from AR5.